 Quantity Defines Many Aspects of the Trade

 There are massive internal and hidden Market Structure changes going on.
-Using ALL of the Data available from the markets is imperative for reliable, highly profitable trades.
-There is often confusion regarding the least used Data Set for stock indicators, which is QUANTITY.
+Using ALL of the Data available from the markets is imperative for reliable and highly profitable trades.
+There is often confusion regarding the least-used Data Set for stock indicators, which is QUANTITY.

 Here is a list of what Quantity reveals in Candlestick Chart Analysis:

 - Who controls price.
 There are now 10 Stock Market Participant Groups who at any time can seize control of price and dominate price direction, run potential, and the sustainability of the run.

 - How they are controlling price.
 There are numerous stock order types that Retail Traders do not have access to, such as Time Weighted Average Price (TWAP) and all of its variable combinations.
 There are also many routing systems only available to Professional Traders and Accredited Retail Investors using professional platforms.